Materials-Resources/ProphetService/README.md

 Helm charts are provided in the deployment folder and can be installed using the following commands:

-# Developing

-`make dev/setup`: This will install dependencies required for development.

-`make qc`: Before pushing changes, run this to ensure that the code is error free and formatted correctly.

 ### Protobuf

 The following proto schemas are used to interact with this microservice: